Climate Ready Charlestown

 The above map illustrates potential flooding in Charlestown.
 The map follows shows the risk of rising sea levels and coastal storms before the end of the century.
 Physical design interventions, like the ones illustrated below, can provide protection while offering other benefits.

 Community outreach and engagement activities began in April 2017.
-They'll continue through the end of the project in July 2017.
-Want to give your input and learn about the options for climate change?
-Come to our upcoming community open house on July 20, 2017.
+They continued through the end of the project in July 2017.
+See key takeaways from our open house on July 20, 2017.

 Above images courtesy of Kleinfelder-Stoss.